mitogen-hq/mitogen/docs/api.rst

         Mark the :py:attr:`receive_side <Stream.receive_side>` on `stream` as not ready for reading.
 Safe to call from any thread.

-    .. method:: start_transmit (stream)
+    .. method:: _start_transmit (stream)

         Mark the :py:attr:`transmit_side <Stream.transmit_side>` on `stream` as ready for writing.
-Safe to call from any thread.
-When the associated file descriptor becomes ready for writing,
-        :py:meth:`BasicStream.on_transmit` will be called.
+Must only be called from the Broker thread.
+When the associated file descriptor becomes ready for writing, :py:meth:`BasicStream.on_transmit` will be called.

     .. method:: stop_receive (stream)